kanishka-sahoo/gpt3-chrome-extension/README.md

 3. Clone this repository or download as ZIP.
 If you downloaded as ZIP, unzip the package.

-4. Open the directory.

-5. Edit the `popup.js` file to replace the API-TOKEN-HERE with your OpenAI API token.

-6. Visit your browser's extensions page and enable developer mode.
+4. Visit your browser's extensions page and enable developer mode.

-7. Click on `Load Unpacked` or similar, and navigate to the extension directory, and select it.
+5. Click on `Load Unpacked` or similar, and navigate to the extension directory, and select it.

+6. Paste the token into the options page on first launch, and submit it.

 Now it is ready for use.